cloudfoundry/build-system-cnb/README.md

   * If `<APPLICATION_ROOT>/mvnw` exists
     * Contributes a layer marked `build`, `cache`, and `launch` by running `<APPLICATION_ROOT>/mvnw -Dmaven.test.skip=true package`
     * If `$BP_BUILD_ARGUMENTS` exists, uses the specified arguments appended to the executable to build the application
+    * Avoids building application if source code has not changed
   * If `<APPLICATION_ROOT>/mvnw` does not exist
     * Contributes Maven distribution to a layer marked `cache` with all commands on `$PATH`
     * Contributes a layer marked `build`, `cache`, and `launch` by running `<MAVEN_ROOT>/bin/mvn -Dmaven.test.skip=true package`